The following steps are available:

 - On the flow canvas, connect the steps you want to run when xMatters receives a request to that URL.

 You're now ready to configure Dynatrace to target the trigger.

 To have Dynatrace send alerts to the flow trigger, you need to configure a webhook and set it to use the trigger URL.

-- In Dynatrace, select Problems from the left-hand menu and click Set up notifications.
+- Expand the Integration menu and click Problem notifications.

-- Select xMatters from the list of integrations.
+- Click Add notification and select xMatters from the list of notification types.